sciai-lab/lab-webpage/index.md

 {% capture text %}

 Heidelberg is home to a vibrant ML community.
-The MLAI page is the portal to all talks and events in the area.
+The MLAI page is the best portal to all talks and events in the area.

 {% include button.html link="https://www.mlai.uni-heidelberg.de/en/machine-learning-talks-on-campus" text="Talks on Campus" icon="fa-solid fa-arrow-right" style="bare" %}